-I had to jury-rig a mic boom pole to a regular ole light stand last summer.
+I once had to rig a mic boom pole to a regular ole light stand.

-It wasn't pretty, but there's nothing a little gaff tape can't cure.
+It wasn't pretty, but there's nothing a little gaff tape and counterweights can't cure.
 It's the duct tape of filmmaking; use it liberally.

 Get the light up high and point the light down on the actor's head.

 But that's not enough.

 2. Get a bounce card.

 Or a white shirt thumbtacked to a corkboard - and yes, Webster says it's one word: "corkboard."

 Take that all you Anglish majors (coming from the ex-math teacher here).